 “I think the next few months are going to be really interesting.
 There’s a lot of instability in the world’s financial system, especially in terms of Bitcoin in the capacity of digital gold.
 It will be interesting to see if people want to move towards Bitcoin, rather than national currencies.
-I can foresee a future where you have integrated wallets for crypto and fiat, where it’s really used to switch between them and decide what to
+I can foresee a future where you have integrated wallets for crypto and fiat, where it’s really used to switch between them and decide what to pay with.

 “The things we are seeing at the moment, there’s a lot of infrastructure stuff happening.
 This is invisible to the general public, but in terms of supply chain and financial institutions infrastructure, I think there will be a lot of changes that will come about, but people won’t be conscious of.
 I think it will take another two to three years before we see people using decentralized applications in a conscious sense.

 “My one prediction is that the future will keep being unpredictable.”

 Rhian Lewis has become a significant piece of the blockchain ecosystem in the British capital through London Women in Bitcoin, empowering women to partake in the crypto revolution.